nickjeliopoulos/PruneOneMoreToken/README.md

 ```

 ## benchmark.py
-Following the previous example, we now benchmark the DeiT-S model with our pruning method using the computed *R*.
+Following the previous example, we now benchmark the DeiT-S model with our pruning method using the computed *R* via `benchmark.py`.
 The benchmarking script supports wrapping TIMM ViT/DeiT models and DinoV2 models with ToMe, Top-K, POMT, or no wrapper for baseline model measurements.

 ```bash
 > python benchmark.py --model deit_small_patch16_224 --batch-size 4 --pomt-R 56